-- 3.3 Policies & Procedures: As part of the application, the applicant is required to acknowledge he or she has read, understood, and agreed to adhere to the applicable standards of the Policies available online on the diocesan website under Child & Youth Protection. - 3.4 Code of Ethics Agreement: As part of the application, the applicant is prompted to read the required documents.
-The applicant is mandated to acknowledge he or she has read, understood, and agrees to adhere to the Code of Ethics Agreement: Child & Youth Protection & General Conduct available online in VIRTUS. - 3.5 Reporting Procedures for Suspected Abuse and Neglect: Applicants will also be requested to read, understand, and agree to the Quick Reference Guide: Reporting Procedures for Suspected Abuse and Neglect available online in VIRTUS. - 3.6 Background Questionnaire: As part of the application, the applicant is required to answer the Background Questionnaire available online in VIRTUS. - 3.7 Child & Youth Protection Education: The applicant is required to participate in training concerning sexual abuse and complete any required materials. - 3.8 Responsibility: It is essential that all pastors, school principals, Local Administrators, and other pertinent leaders ensure that every Employee and Covered Volunteer under their direction or supervision is in compliance with all Child & Youth Protection Requirements and any and all requirements in the Policies. - 3.9 All the requirements in this Section 3 shall be known as the "Child & Youth Protection Requirements." - 4.
-Screening a Candidate to be a New Employee - 4.1 No applicant may engage in any Church related work or activity in any capacity until the Local Administrator confirms the completion of all Child & Youth Protection Requirements and informs the pastor, principal, or equivalent leader. - 4.2 All applicants are recommended to complete an Employment Application Form available on the diocesan website or by contacting the diocesan HR Partner. - 4.3 It is recommended a formal face-to-face interview be conducted. - 4.4 Eligibility for employment is contingent upon a satisfactory background investigation.
-If, in the screening, there are any affirmative responses on the Background Questionnaire or questionable information in the criminal background check, the applicant shall not be approved unless a sufficient inquiry is made regarding the concern.
-Once the results of the background check investigation are obtained, they are to be compared against the disqualifying offences list.
-The Pastor and/or Principal is to be notified and the account is
+- 5.3 Policies & Procedures: As part of the application, the applicant is required to acknowledge he or she has read, understood, and agreed to adhere to the applicable standards of the Policies. - 5.4 Code of Ethics Agreement: As part of the application, the applicant is mandated to acknowledge he or she has read, understood, and agrees to adhere to the Code of Ethics Agreement: Child & Youth Protection & General Conduct. - 5.5 Reporting Procedures for Suspected Abuse and Neglect: Applicants will also be requested to read, understand, and agree to the Quick Reference Guide: Reporting Procedures for Suspected Abuse and Neglect. - 5.6 Background Questionnaire: As part of the application, the applicant is required to answer the Background Questionnaire available online in VIRTUS. - 5.7 Volunteer Waiver: As part of the application process, the applicant is required to sign a general liability waiver available online in VIRTUS. - 5.8 Child & Youth Protection Education: The applicant is required to participate in training concerning sexual abuse and complete any required materials. - 5.9 Responsibility: It is essential that all pastors, school principals, Local Administrators, and other pertinent leaders ensure that every Employee and Covered Volunteer under their direction or supervision is in compliance with all Child & Youth Protection Requirements and any and all requirements in the Policies. - 5.10 All the aforementioned requirements in this Section 5 shall be known as the "Child & Youth Protection Requirements." - 5.11 Child & Youth Protection In-Person Training for Schools: All schools subject to these Policies shall undergo an all-employee in-person training at least once every three (3) years.
+Said training will count for the required child & youth protection education (i.e., VIRTUS Online videos) part of the Child & Youth Protection Requirements. - 5.12 Bulletin Requirements: Monthly on-going education through reading bulletins issued by VIRTUS is required for all: priests, deacons, seminarians, deacon candidates, all school employees, local administrators, and leaders of parish religious education and youth ministry programs.